Bradley Stephens: Member of the Illinois House of Representatives (2019–present)

 Stephens was appointed to serve as the member of the Illinois House of Representatives from the 20th district on June 29, 2019, filling the seat previously held by Michael P. McAuliffe.

 The 20th district includes all or parts of Des Plaines, Park Ridge, Rosemont, Schiller Park, Norridge, Harwood Heights, Franklin Park, and the Chicago neighborhoods of Edison Park, Norwood Park, and O'Hare.
-Stephens is the only Republican representing a significant portion of Chicago in the Illinois General Assembly, and indeed the only Republican representing a significant portion of the city above the county level.
+Stephens is the only elected Republican representing a significant portion of Chicago in the Illinois General Assembly, and indeed the only elected Republican representing a significant portion of Chicago above the county level.

 In the 2019–20 session (the 101st Illinois General Assembly), he served on the Appropriations-Elementary & Secondary Education; Cybersecurity, Data Analytics, & IT; Health Care Licenses; Financial Institutions; Veterans' Affairs; and Mental Health committees.

 Stephens was elected to a full term in the Illinois House of Representatives in 2020.
-In his reelection campaign, he painted himself as standing against Democratic Party political boss Michael Madigan, and tied his Democratic opponent, Michelle Darbo, to Madigan (who, indeed, had been giving her campaign financial backing).
+In his reelection campaign, he painted himself as standing against Democratic Party political boss Michael Madigan, and tied his Democratic opponent, Michelle Darbro, to Madigan (who, indeed, had been giving her campaign financial backing).
 Despite being a Republican, Stephens himself had past ties to Madigan, as he had once been a significant donor to Madigan.
 Democrats attacked Stephens for accepting political contributions to his reelection campaign from red light camera contractors.

 In the 2020–21 session (the 102nd Illinois General Assembly), he is serving on the Appropriations-Elementary & Secondary Education; Cybersecurity, Data Analytics, & IT; Financial Institutions; Health Care Licenses; Mental Health; and Veterans' Affairs committees.